saeyslab/harpy/docs/usage.md

 path_coordinates = registry.fetch("transcriptomics/resolve/mouse/20272_slide1_A1-1_results.txt")
 ```

-And to download an example SpatialData object resulting from running the `Harpy` pipeline:
+And to download an example `SpatialData` object resulting from running the `Harpy` pipeline for transcriptomics:

 ```
 import harpy as hp
 sdata=hp.datasets.resolve_example()
 ```

+> 🔍 Explore more built-in datasets in the [**Harpy documentation**](https://harpy.readthedocs.io/en/latest/api.html#datasets).

 ### Jupyter notebooks